 One issue affecting datasets, both organic and synthetic, is the issue of data balance.
 A balanced dataset would have similar proportions of a classification for variables (such as ‘yes’ and ‘no’ for an illness).
 If one or more classifications are overrepresented and the others are underrepresented, then the dataset is imbalanced.
 Imbalanced datasets often don’t have enough datapoints for training models.
 If a disease dataset, for example, has over 90% ‘yes’ and less than 10% ‘no’, then predictive models (such as classification models) may overfocus on the majority label and disregard the minority label altogether{Saikat}.
 Depending on the context, this would vastly increase either the false positive or false negative rate of the model, which undermines the model’s predictive power.

 One example here is the gender imbalance in the ‘sex’ variable.
 There are only 2652 females ( about 30%) compared to 6111 males.
 Though the imbalance is not extreme, there is a risk that statistical models made from this dataset will not be able to accurately predict heart risk factors for female patients.
-Currently, medical institutions have acknowledged that female patients are underrepresented in medical research {source}.
+Currently, medical institutions have acknowledged that female patients are underrepresented in medical research {Balch}.
 In organic data, low female representation is a form of selection bias called sampling bias, when a group of the population is less likely to be included in a study{source} Therefore, for the sake of women’s health, it is important to sample enough females for medical analysis.

 Another example of imbalance is the continent variable.
 This dataset is meant to describe factors affecting cardiology patients internationally.
 However, the continent variable shows that there are only 873 Africans (around 10%) compared to 2543 Asians and 2242 Europeans.
 Due to this, there is a risk that, though the dataset is meant for global analysis, it may not accurately examine risk factors for African patients.
 One can also see from the data that the diabetes variable is somewhat unbalanced.
 There are 3047 non-diabetics (around 35%), compared to 5716 diabetic patients.
 Imbalance here could lead to the models focusing too much on factors for diabetic patients, and neglect factors that are more important for non-diabetics.
 Smoking is even more imbalanced than diabetes.
 There are 904 non-smokers (around 10%) compared to 7859 smokers.
 Having a dataset this imbalanced has a strong risk of focusing only on conditions that affect smokers and not on those that affect non-smokers.